 The Chapter 7 Calculator above estimates the costs, and pros and cons of Chapter 7 bankruptcy, Chapter 13 bankruptcy, debt settlement and debt management.

-Hope this article helped you understand a Chapter 7 bankruptcy in California and can even be a resource for you in the future when you decide whether to pursue a debt relief option.
+Hope this article helped you understand a Chapter 7 bankruptcy and can even be a resource for you in the future when you decide whether to pursue a debt relief option.

-If you have made it this far, you probably have some questions about a Chapter 7 bankruptcy in California.
+If you have made it this far, you probably have some questions about a Chapter 7 bankruptcy.
 Please reach out to us directly with any and all questions, and we will make sure they get an answer quickly.
 If you haven't done so already, check out whether you qualify for a Chapter 7 bankruptcy below and compare your debt relief options.